SEAR: Simple and Efficient Adaptation of Visual Geometric Transformers for Unpaired RGB+Thermal 3D Reconstruction: Conclusion

-We thank Ivan Skorokhodov for his assistance with writing, valuable feedback on earlier drafts of the paper, and help with several experiments.
+We thank Ivan Skorokhodov for his assistance with writing, earlier drafts, and help with several experiments.
 We also thank Martin Magnusson for valuable discussions and for suggesting several evaluation metrics and datasets.
+Part of the experiments was run thanks to the facilities of the Scientific IT and Application Support Center of EPFL.